 Why Does the Narcissist Devalue?

 The narcissist is fully owned by their ego, which survives by projecting any inner hurts and wounds straight onto the outer world.
 The ego will not meet itself.
-It has no interest in recognising its own traumas and lovingly healing those wounds.
+It has no interest in recognising its traumas and taking responsibility to heal those wounds.

 Words of the ego…